Phoenix Motorcycle Accident Attorney

 How Common are Motorcycle Accidents?

-Arizona Motorcycle Accidents due to Negligence
+Most Arizona Motorcycle Accidents are Caused By Other Drivers' Negligence

 Arizona is one of about a dozen states that frequently report more than 100 motorcycle deaths annually.
 The vast majority of those injured or killed are males between the ages of 30 and 50.
-Whether riding in an urban or rural area, and whether a rider is wearing a helmet or not, motorcyclists most often sustain injuries from the negligence of other motorists on the road.
+Whether riding in an urban or rural area, and whether a rider is wearing a helmet or not, motorcyclists most often sustain serious injuries from the negligence of other motorists on the road.

 Typically, these crashes involve a family’s primary wage earner.
 In fact, the increasing popularity of motorcycle riding continues to put older riders at risk.
 The NHTSA reports that the number of registered motorcycles is up more than 50 percent in the last decade.